 Amalfi Coast -2

 Didn't explore Positano much since the climb back up looked intimidating.
-Having already spent a major part of the trip walking and climbing, decided to enjoy the view from the top.
+Having already spent a major part of the trip walking and climbing, decided to enjoy the view from the top of the town.

 If you want to explore beyond Positano, Amalfi and Ravello, take the bus heading to Salerno which passes through Minori, Maiori and other towns.

-I was looking for beaches on reaching Amalfi before realising that there are small strips of sandy area which comprises the beach 😄 That didn't stop visitors from swimming in the ocean though.
+I was looking for big beaches on reaching Amalfi before realising that small strips of sandy area makes up the beach 😄 That didn't stop visitors from swimming in the ocean though.